 The fast-casual restaurant business is a highly competitive environment.
 There is a growing emphasis on become “more digital.”
 Customers are demanding that restaurants have a digital presence.
 But John soon learned that digital presence comes with a price.
 For example, John shared that digitally-based delivery services want commissions of 25-30% on each sale.
 This presents a challenge.
 According to John, the margins in the fast-casual restaurant sector are typically 5 – 15%, which doesn’t leave much room to pay for delivery commissions.

 The corporate organization recognized the need to digitize to drive efficiencies and provide a better customer experience.
-But as a franchisee, John complained that his restaurants are expected to just implement and use solutions provided by the corporate IT organization yet had no voice in what those solutions were.
+But as a franchisee, John complained that his restaurants are expected to just implement and use solutions provided by the corporate IT organization yet had no voice in what those solutions were and them being “fit for use.”
 Too often, those solutions from “corporate” were too expensive for the value delivered.
 And those solutions took too long to get from conception to implementation.
 Plus, they often “missed the target.”

 John shared a couple of recent examples when those “corporate solutions” were not solutions for the user: